HandDiffuse: Generative Controllers for Two-Hand Interactions via Diffusion Models: Experiment

 \section{Experiment}

-In this section, we conduct several experiments to evaluate our dataset and method for dual-hand motion generation tasks.
-We particularly evaluate (1) the comparison of our method against previous state-of-the-art approaches, (2) the ability of our method to augment existing datasets, and (3) the effectiveness of our hand motion representation and Interaction Loss.
-The above evaluations are conducted specifically on the three tasks mentioned in Section \ref{sec: application}.
-The models have been trained with $T = 1000$ noising steps and a cosine noise schedule.
-All of them have been trained on a single \textit{NVIDIA GeForce RTX 3080} GPU for about two days.
+In this section, we conduct several experiments to evaluate our method HandDiffuse for the task of interacting hands motion generation.
+We particularly evaluate (1) the comparison of our method against previous state-of-the-art approaches, and (2) the ablation study.
+The above evaluations are conducted specifically on the two controllers (key frames and trajectory) and other controller(2D keypoints) is evaluated in Appendix due to the space limitation.
+More experiments on the ability of HandDiffuse to augment existing datasets are presented in Appendix.
+The models have been trained with $T = 1000$ diffusing steps and a cosine noise schedule.
+The denoiser has 8 layers, 4 heads and the feedforward dimension is 1024.
+We set the length of generated motion $N$ to 200 in all experiments.
+All of them have been trained on a single \textit{NVIDIA GeForce RTX 3090} GPU for about two days.